saddle-finance/saddle-docs/vesdl-vote-escrowed-sdl.md

 As a result, those who commit to holding veSDL for a longer period of time have more voting power (and boosties).&#x20;

 Note that your voting power decays over time, so as your lock duration for SDL decreases, so does your voting power.

+### What to do when you’ve used 100% of your voting power

+Reduce or reset an existing vote to free up veSDL.

+*Note: a user may manually reset a weight by voting for 0% on the respective gauge.*

 ## veSDL FAQ